 We do not see any indication that the posterior would be non-smooth at subdomain boundaries which is expected given the demonstrated accuracy of the surrogate compared to the \seob model.
 The \texttt{IMRPhenomXPHM} posteriors show a noticeable bias in chirp mass and effective precession spin, with the true parameter values close to 90\% credible region boundary.
 This is not too surprising, since \seob and \texttt{IMRPhenomXPHM} are expected to differ at the level of up to a few percent in mismatch (see Fig. 9 in Ref.~\cite{Colleoni:2020tgc}).
+Specifically, for the injection we have considered, the match (starting from 20 Hz) between \seob and its surrogate is 0.997 while the match between \seob and \texttt{IMRPhenomXPHM} is 0.96.
 Smaller discrepancies are seen in distance and inclination.
-We can also see that the shape and extent of the 90\% credible regions is overall similar, but, for instance the mass-ratio, is estimated more precisely for the surrogate compared to \texttt{IMRPhenomXPHM}.
+We can also see that the shape and extent of the 90\% credible regions are overall similar, but, for instance, the mass-ratio is estimated more precisely for the surrogate compared to \texttt{IMRPhenomXPHM}.